 Ashley L. Greene

-Ashley L. Greene is Associate Professor of Holocaust and Genocide Studies at Keene State College, home to the country's only undergraduate major in Holocaust and Genocide Studies.
-She holds a joint-Ph.D. in Peace Studies and History from the University of Notre Dame, Kroc Institute for International Peace Studies.
+Ashley L. Greene is Associate Professor and Chair of Holocaust and Genocide Studies at Keene State College, home to the country's first undergraduate major in Holocaust and Genocide Studies, and Graduate Coordinator for Keene's Applied Genocide Prevention Certificate and its MA in Holocaust and Genocide Studies.
+She holds a joint Ph.D. in Peace Studies and History from the University of Notre Dame, Kroc Institute for International Peace Studies, where she specialized in twentieth-century Africa the role of education in conflict-affected societies.

 Available for in-person or virtual presentations